sebinxavi/ansible-email/README.md

 - host :  Hostname of Email Server
 - port: SMTP port number
 - username: Username of email
-- password: Gmmail app password or your email normal password
+- password: Gmail app password or your email normal password
 - to: Recpient Email address

+Run the ansible-playbook from your master server by below command,

 ```sh
 $ ansible-playbook email.yml